rafalkesik/sample_app/README.md

 # Ruby on Rails Tutorial sample application

-This is the sample application for the
-[*Ruby on Rails Tutorial:
+This is the sample application created while following the [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/).